gabriel4649/JMdictDB/README.txt

 	psql -U postgres -d jmdict <../jmdict.dmp
 	psql -U postgres -d jmdict -f postload.sql

+   (You may want or need to use a username other than "postgres" depending on how your Postgresql installation is configured.
+The above should work for an "out-of- the box installation.)
    In addition to the normal Postgresql "notice" messages, the output from postload.sql will include a list of unresolvable cross-references.
-These will be displayed as utf-8 with will result in mojibake if you are running on a cp932 MS Windows system.
+These will be displayed as utf-8 which will result in mojibake if you are running on a cp932 MS Windows system.
 You can regenerate the the info later in readable form.